tj/axon/Readme.md

 `DealerSocket`s receive messages and round-robin sent messages.
 There is no correlation between the two.
 They can be thought of as a `PushSocket` and `PullSocket` combined.
-Here the dealer the serves as an "echo-service", sending whatever is recieves:
+Here the dealer the serves as an "echo-service", sending whatever is receives:

 dealer.js
 ```js